rkaysen63/School_District_Analysis/README.md

   </p>
   Since the `per_school_summary_df`, displays the results by each school in the district, only the results of THS were affected by removing THS's ninth grade math and reading scores.
 Compare the lines that are highlighted in gold.
 The lower dataframe is from the original analysis.
 The upper dataframe is the revised analysis that excludes THS's ninth graders' math and reading scores.
 THS's average math score went down < 0.1 points and their average reading score went up < 0.1 points by removing their ninth graders' scores.
 The effect is so small as to be considered negligible.

-* Because the effect of replacing the ninth graders' math and reading scores with NaN is negligible, Thomas High School's performance relative to the other schools did not change.
+* Because the effect of replacing the ninth graders' math and reading scores with "NaN" is negligible, Thomas High School's performance relative to the other schools did not change.

 * ### Top Five Performing Schools
   <p align="center">